UHIP Summary of Coverage

 *Most students are automatically enrolled in a “Supplementary Health Plan” which may cover several of the items mentioned above (refer to the Supplementary Health Plans section).

 Supplementary health insurance plans provide you with additional coverage for services that are not covered under UHIP (or OHIP).
-There is no overlap of coverage between UHIP and the supplementary plan.
-The supplementary plan is independent of UHIP.
+There is no overlap of coverage between UHIP and supplementary health insurance.
+Supplementary insurance plans are separate from UHIP.

 Whether you are an undergraduate or graduate student, domestic or international, you will most likely be enrolled in a supplementary health plan.
 Premiums for the plans will be charged automatically to your student account on ROSI.